-How many of you try to mask the bitterness in coffee by adding in copious amounts of sugar or artificial creamers?
+How many of you try to mask the bitterness in coffee by adding copious amounts of sugar or artificial creamers?
 Apart from piling on the pounds due to the additional calories, you’re also ruining the taste of the coffee.

 In my opinion, coffee should be taken black.
 But, If you can’t stomach pure black coffee try adding some salt to your brew.

-Adding salt in your coffee, have you gone mad?
+Adding salt to your coffee, have you gone mad?
 No, I’m still compos mentis, hear me out.
 As strange as it sounds adding salt to coffee is a great idea and others agree (1).
 I’m sure after you’ve read this blog post you’ll agree.

 In a nutshell, sprinkling salt over your coffee grounds helps to counteract some of the bitterness in coffee and also rounds out its flavor.
 Seriously, I’m not just making this up, it’s even backed by science.